Christmas travel chaos for millions as UK’s two busiest train stations to shut

 London Liverpool Street

-Network Rail says the work is necessary to renew the roof panels, allowing more natural light while reducing leaks in heavy rain.

-Emily Heria, Network Rail Anglia sponsor for the roof renewal programme said: “London Liverpool Street is the jewel in the crown for the Anglia rail network and our passengers deserve to have a bright, dry and welcoming station.”

-The Elizabeth Line, which runs beneath the station, will continue to operate.
-Stansted airport journeys will take half-an-hour longer than normal, with changes of train needed at Stratford and Bishop’s Stortford.
+The Elizabeth line, which runs beneath the station, will continue to operate.

 Journey times between Norwich, Ipswich, Colchester and London will typically take twice as long as normal because of work elsewhere on the line.
-A typical journey will involve a train to Witham in Essex; a rail replacement bus to Billericay; a train to Stratford and the Elizabeth Line from there.
+The journey to the capital will involve a train to Witham in Essex; a rail replacement bus to Billericay; a train to Stratford and the Elizabeth line from there.

 London Paddington

-The terminus for Great Western Railway (GWR) to and from South Wales and the west of England is second-busiest in the UK, with an average of 163,000 passengers a day during 2022-23.
+The terminus for Great Western Railway (GWR) to and from South Wales and the west of England is the second-busiest station in the UK, with an average of 163,000 passengers a day during 2022-23.

 A spokesperson for Network Rail said: “We’re so sorry for the disruption to passengers as a result of our over-running engineering work this morning.
 Investigations are urgently taking place so we make sure this does not happen again on this vital stretch of railway.”